Stringing Chest to Bar Pull-Ups Together

 Can you get one C2B, but crash to a dead stop and then have to re-start your whole kip over to get your next rep?

-The chest to bar pull-up is an extremely hard movement that requires lots of strength and mobility.
+The chest-to-bar pull-up is an extremely hard movement requiring strength and mobility.

 #1.
 The Chest To Bar Pull-Up Memory Drill

 The purpose of this drill is to go slow to build muscle memory.
 Make sure you hit each position; hollow, arch, pull around, pull in.
 Mimic my speed and reset after each rep.

 #2 Get A Meaty Overgrip

 If you don’t have palms over the bar in a “meaty” grip then your elbows will be down when you go to pull.
 Grip is very important.
 Think about your strong grip with Olympic Lifts -knuckles around for a full grip!
 Same here.

 #3.
 Look Downstream at Your Strict C2B Pull-ups & Kipping Pull-Ups